viniciosanacleto/Porto/README.md

 One of the major roles that the **Core** `Services` play, is facilitating the upgrading of the framework in the future without affecting a single line of the Application business logic.

-Here's an example of a `Core Service` structure:
+Here's an example of the `Core Service` structure:

 <pre>
 ├── Command